-I am assistant professor of philosophy of science at the Faculty of Philosophy of the University of Groningen and at University College Groningen.
+I am an assistant professor of philosophy of science at University College Groningen and at the Faculty of Philosophy of the University of Groningen.
+I am also the chair of the Young Academy Groningen and an external member of the Munich Center for Mathematical Philosophy (MCMP).

-Prior to coming to Groningen, I substituted as professor of theoretical philosophy at the University of Göttingen after working as a postdoc in the research collaboration "Epistemology of the LHC" at the University of Wuppertal and as academic visitor at the University of Cambridge UK.
+Prior to coming to Groningen, I substituted as professor of theoretical philosophy at the University of Göttingen after working as a postdoc in the research collaboration "Epistemology of the LHC" at the University of Wuppertal and as academic visitor at the University of Cambridge, UK.
 Previously, I studied physics and philosophy in Göttingen and Lausanne.
-I hold a PhD in philosophy from the University of Bonn, where Andreas Bartels was my supervisor, and a PhD in theoretical physics from the University of Heidelberg, supervised by Christof Wetterich.
+I hold a PhD in philosophy from the University of Bonn, where Andreas Bartels was my supervisor, and a PhD in theoretical physics from the University of Heidelberg, where Christof Wetterich was my supervisor.

 I have very diverse research interests.
 The following is a broad overview of them that gives you an impression of my main philosophical ideas and preferences.

 I am intrigued by the challenge to make sense of quantum theory.
-Existing work of mine concerns the status of quantum states (here, here, here, here), the compatibility of (so-called) non-local quantum correlations with relativity theory (here) and the problem that arise from quantum theories with infinitely many degrees of freedom (here).
+An excellent brief account of my published thoughts has been written by Richard Healey's in his SEP-entry "Quantum-Bayesian and Pragmatist Views of Quantum Theory", Section 5.1.
+My papers concerning the prospects for epistemic accounts of quantum states can be found here, here, here, here, and a paper concerning the compatibility of (so-called) non-local quantum correlations with relativity theory here.
 My monograph "Interpreting Quantum Theory -- A Therapeutic Approach" brings together all the different threads of my work on quantum theory until now.
+It has been reviewed for Erkenntnis by Florian Boge.

 Some of my work on quantum theory has a direct bearing on questions with a general relevance for philosophy of science, in particular concerning the nature of objective probabiliy and causation (here).
 Together with Koray Karaca and theoretical physicist Robert Harlander I wrote a paper on the notion "ad hoc hypothesis" and its application to methodological issues concerning the Higgs mechanism, in particular the violation of "naturalness" (here).

 My work in epistemology focuses on problems of rational self-locating belief, a topic that has a bearing on diverse issues, from everyday contexts to the evaluation of cosmological theories.
-A forthcoming paper of mine in this area argues that agents might need to take into account their causal context to arrive at their rational credences.
-I am currently working on a number of epistemological challenges that arise in the context of multiverse cosmology.
+Two papers of mine in this field (here and here) explore the relevance of an epistemic agent's causal context and the appearance of anomalous causal powers according to some suggested accounts of self-locating belief.

 To understand mathematics and mathematical activity, it is crucial to have a clear view of the functioning of mathematical language.
 I am tempted by Wittgenstein's idea that mathematical language has an essentially normative, rather than descriptive, mode of use.
 Whereas Wittgenstein applied this perspective on mathematics predominantly with an eye on applications of mathematics, I argue that it fits surprisingly well with the modern axiomatic approach to pure mathematics (here).
 As I see it, such a Wittgensteinian approach to mathematical language supports deflationary perspectives on mathematical truth and mathematical objects (in German).
 Inasmuch as a structuralist view of mathematical objects is compatible with such perspectives, I think that it can and should be extended to meta-mathematics (here).